FelixKrueger/reStrainingOrder/Docs/README.md

 Positions printed to THE CHR1 MATRIX in total:	5,506,653
 ```

-**PLease note** that only positions that have a single `REF/ALT` genotype were considered (i.e. positions with several ALT positions for different strains (e.g. `REF: A`, `ALT: C,T`) were skipped for simplicity.
+**Please note:** that only positions that have a single `REF/ALT` genotype were considered (i.e. positions with several ALT positions for different strains (e.g. `REF: A`, `ALT: C,T`) were skipped for simplicity.
 Also, positions where the reference sequence did not have a DNA base or positions with no high confidence SNP call in any of the strains were skipped entirely.

 In total, the chr1 matrix file contains ~5.5 million positions that were of high quality in one or more strains.

 **SNP folder**

-The folder `SNPs_directory` stores files containing SNPs per chromosome, the files are in this format (identical to the chromosome 1 matrix file but without header, here for chr11):
+The folder `SNPs_directory` stores files containing SNPs per chromosome.
+The files are in this format (similar to the chr1 matrix file but without header, shown here for chr11):

 ```
 >11